lunfardo314/lunfardo314.github.io/overview/consensus.md

 Cooperative consensus does not need "marshaling" transactions into blocks.
 It avoids related global bottlenecks.
 It also avoids PoW mining races and is energy-efficient.
 It is completely permissionless and does not require any BFT committee setup or other complexities and tradeoffs with decentralization.
 The system's Sybil protection is ensured similarly to PoS: by tokens on the ledger.

 ## Consensus on the transaction DAG
-The main principle of the cooperative consensus was proposed in the original paper about [the tangle](https://assets.ctfassets.net/r1dr6vzfxhev/2t4uxvsIqk0EUau6g2sw0g/45eae33637ca92f85dd9f4a3a218e1ec/iota1_4_3.pdf).
-Cooperative consensus employs the main principle of the tangle - "each transaction approves two others" - and develops the concept even further.
+The main principle of the cooperative consensus - "each transaction approves two others" - was proposed in the original paper about [the tangle](https://assets.ctfassets.net/r1dr6vzfxhev/2t4uxvsIqk0EUau6g2sw0g/45eae33637ca92f85dd9f4a3a218e1ec/iota1_4_3.pdf).
+Proxima uses this concept and develops it even further.

 The UTXO tangle grows by adding new transactions to it.
 It is driven by the decisions and preferences of the end-user of the system, the token holder.
 Each new transaction references other transactions, already existing on the UTXO tangle by consuming their outputs and *endorsing* them.
 Each new transaction $T$, once attached to the UTXO tangle, immediately becomes a **tip** of the DAG.
-At any moment, the UTXO tangle has a set of tips, which is constantly change as new tips arrive.
+At any moment, the UTXO tangle has a set of tips, which is constantly changing as new tips arrive.

 Participants exchange transactions and each builds own copy of the UTXO tangle.
-Perception of the tip set will always differ for each participant due to communication latency.
-However, the completed past cone of any transaction will be exactly the same for each participant. .
+Perception of the tip set will always be different for each participant due to the communication latency.
+However, the completed past cone of any transaction will be exactly the same for each participant.

 Consensus on a particular transaction $T$ (and the corresponding ledger state $S_T$) is reached when there is a substantial guarantee for every participant in the network that transaction $T$ will be included in the past cone (history) of any future tip on the UTXO tangle.

 If transaction $T$ has no chance of making it to all future ledger states, it is considered **orphaned**.

-The producer of transaction $T$, analyzes UTXO tangle and **assumes certain behavior of other producers of transactions**.
+The producer of transaction $T$, analyzes UTXO tangle and assumes certain behavior of other producers of transactions.
 When she convinces herself that chances of it to be orphaned become negligible, she considers transaction $T$ confirmed.

-The consensus criterion above is _probabilistic and subjective_ by its very nature, User can only estimate the *chances* of how exactly UTXO tangle will develop in the future.
-Similarly, in the PoW blockchain, user estimates if the block with their transaction won't be orphaned by checking if it is deep enough in the longest known chain, based on the assumption the miners will follow the longest chain rule.
+The consensus criterion above is _probabilistic and subjective_ by its very nature.
+User can only estimate the *chances* of how exactly UTXO tangle will develop in the future.
+Similarly, in the PoW blockchain, user estimates if the block with their transaction won't be orphaned by checking if it is deep enough (6 bocks) in the longest known chain, based on the assumption that miners will follow the longest chain rule.

 In the cooperative consensus, it is assumed that all token holders follow the **biggest ledger coverage rule**.